gpufit/Gpufit/docs/bindings.rst

 :max_n_iterations:
     default value 25 iterations
 :estimator_id:
-    the default estimator is LSE as defined in gpufit.h_
+    the default estimator is LSE as defined in constants.h_
 :parameters_to_fit:
     by default all parameters are fit